 Cleaning the rug is not quite difficult if you know how to get it done.
 It might be slightly time-consuming but it is necessary to maintain its quality so that it can be used for a longer time.
 This article will give you step-by-step tips on how to clean your rug.

-How often should you clean your rug?
+How often should you clean your Persian Carpet/Rug?